cloudposse/docs/content/faq/how-to-ssh-kops-cluster.md

 There's the way it works out of the box and then there's the fancy way, which is recommended.

 Out of the box, there's a set of master keys that are required when provisioning the `kops` cluster.
 These can be used as a last resort to access the nodes.
-The downside is that these keys must be shared, and rotating them is painful and time consuming, requiring a rolling update of all nodes in the cluster.
+The downside is that these keys must be shared, and rotating them is painful and time-consuming, requiring a rolling update of all nodes in the cluster.
+In [`geodesic`](https://github.com/cloudposse/geodesic), we've added a shortcut to make this easier by running `kopsctl cluster ssh bastion`.

 The fancier way (aka the “recommended way”) is with Gravitational Teleport.
 It provides an enterprise-grade SSH PKI with session logs, pretty YouTube-style session replays, bastions, and event hooks.
 This is what our customers who are serious about security and compliance use.